 All DNP students are required to come to campus for a four-day session (Tuesday through Friday) each semester that includes: core courses, enhancement programming, specialty courses, and meetings with their advisor.

-In addition, beginning in the second year of the program, students in the Psychiatric/Mental Health Nurse Practitioner specialty are expected to be on campus for course work three additional times per semester for one to two days each time.
+In addition, beginning in the second year of the program, students in the Psychiatric/Mental Health Nurse Practitioner specialty are expected to be on campus for coursework four to five additional times per semester for one to two days each time.
 Students also complete 1,000 hours at clinical sites arranged by the school.

 Our program prepares students for a wide variety of employment opportunities across the mental health care service spectrum, including community-based psychiatric case managers, private practice clinicians, and hospitalists for inpatient psychiatric units.